 Like a lot of other states, New York has various gambling age requirements depending on what you want to play.
 To gamble at any of the Native American casinos, you must be 21 years old.
-The same goes for the thousands of New York online casinos that New Yorkers love to play at.
+The same goes for the thousands of real money New York online casinos and gambling websites that New Yorkers love to play at.
 However, to play the state lottery, you only need to be 18.
 And the same goes for horse racing, both online and off.

 Famous New York Gamblers

 New York state's most famous gambler is as legendary as he is notorious.
 Arnold Rothstein, born and raised in New York, was allegedly behind the fixing of the 1919 World Series, which saw the Chicago White Sox throw the series for cash.
 However, without any evidence linking him to the scandal, despite the fact that he made a killing betting against the White Sox and the fact that his name was linked to the scandal by many sources, Rothstein was never indicted.
 Rothstein's life came to an end after being shot over $320,000 in debts he owed from a 3-day high-stakes poker game.

 The State of Online Gambling in New York

 Aside from betting on horses, you can't gamble online in New York, at least not at a state-regulated online casino or poker room.
 But that could very well change, especially now that neighboring state New Jersey is handing out legal online casino licenses and positioning itself as the Silicon Valley of online gambling.

 The move will likely force several serious gamblers to move across the river into New Jersey, or at least establish some form of residency.
 The legal next-door-to-New York online casinos also means that technology companies and other casino gambling companies will make New Jersey their headquarters.
 That could lead to New York losing out on billions in taxes and economy-boosters.